LunarMoonDLCT/GalaxiXClientInstaller/README.md

 1.Requirements to build

-  1.JDK 8 or higher
+-  JDK 8 or higher
-  2.Gradlew
+-  Gradlew

 ---
 2.Build commands